 The plunger is the simplest and the primary course of action when dealing with clogs.
 Every home should have one.
 The most obvious plunger is one used for the toilet.
 However, you may not want to use the toilet plunger if your bathtub or sink drain is clogged.
 There are plungers that are specifically designed for your sink.
 Sink plungers are smaller and can be used in tighter spaces.

 Alternatively, you can turn to a power plunger.
 This is a special kind of pump specifically designed to remove most clogs.
-This pump allows you to send highly pressurized water down the pipe, which forces breaks apart the cause of the blockage or dislodges it.
+This pump also allows you to send highly pressurized water down the pipe, which forces breaks apart the cause of the blockage or dislodges it.

 A Drain Snake

 Drain snakes come in both manual and machine-operated varieties.
-The mechanical drain snake works by breaking or cutting away at clogs caused by hair, fiber (in food) and, and plant roots (in outdoor drains) with rotating blades.
+The mechanical drain snake works by breaking or cutting away at clogs caused by hair, fibre (in food) and, and plant roots (in outdoor drains) with rotating blades.
 In this way, you can unclog your drains.
 Turning it will chop up or dislodge the clog.
 If it doesn’t get dislodged, pulling the snake back out again might pull out the clog.
 If you don’t have a drain snake, you can make use of a wire hanger.

 A Drain-Cleaning Bladder